-- Movies recorded with the "For YouTube" scene are stored in a special folder to make them easy to locate for uploading (page 159).
-"For YouTube" movies are shot using the image size, recording speed, and quality settings configured in the Movie Mode (page 59). - Snapshots cannot be shot (regardless of whether you are recording or not) while the "For YouTube" scene is selected.
+- Movies recorded with the YouTube mode are stored in a special folder to make them easy to locate for uploading (page 146).
+"YouTube" movies are shot using the image size, recording speed, and quality settings configured in the Movie Mode (page 65). - To focus before starting to record a movie with the "YouTube" mode, use manual focus.
+After focusing, start recording.